-The results of a survey showed that there is an huge nationwide gap in political knowledge between women and men.
+The results of a recent survey showed that there is an huge nationwide gap in political knowledge between women and men.
 Why are women so disengaged?
 I believe that it may have something to do with the fact that there are so few women in politics.
 Sociologists said that the results reflected how marginalized women still feel from public life, where the majority of leading figures are men.

 The Independent conducted a global research project, which was funded by the Economic and Social Research Council, to test knowledge of domestic and international news in Australia, Canada, Colombia, Greece, Italy, Japan, Korea, Norway, the UK and the US.
 The gap was evident regardless of the country’s wealth or policies.

 Although women are statistically less knowledgeable about current events, last November The Washington Post reported that for more than 40 years, women have been the most reliable voting bloc and outnumbered men in voter turnout.
 According to the article, “both political parties have cruised to power in recent elections on the strength of the female vote.
 In 2008, Obama got 56 percent of women’s votes, an astonishing number for a non-incumbent.
 Two years later, women favored Republicans over Democrats for Congress, 49-48 percent, in what was widely seen as a rebuke of the first two years of the Obama administration.”